History of the Cleveland Guardians: Frank Lane becomes general manager

 The Indians hired general manager Frank Lane, known as "Trader" Lane, away from the St. Louis Cardinals in 1957.
 Over the years, Lane had gained a reputation as a GM who loved to make deals.
 With the White Sox, Lane had made over 100 trades involving over 400 players in seven years.
 In a short stint in St. Louis, he traded away Red Schoendienst and Harvey Haddix.
-Lane summed up his philosophy when he said that the only deals he regretted were the ones that he didn't make.
+Lane summed up his philosophy when he said that the only deals he regretted were the ones that he did not make.

 One of Lane's early trades in Cleveland sent Roger Maris to the Kansas City Athletics in the middle of 1958.
 Indians executive Hank Greenberg was not happy about the trade and neither was Maris, who said that he could not stand Lane.
 After Maris broke Babe Ruth's home run record, Lane defended himself by saying he still would have done the deal because Maris was unknown and he received good ballplayers in exchange.

 After the Maris trade, Lane acquired 25-year-old Norm Cash from the White Sox for Minnie Miñoso in December 1959 and traded him to Detroit before he ever played a game for the Indians, one week before the start of the 1960 season (Cash went on to hit nearly 375 home runs for the Tigers).
 The Indians received Steve Demeter in the deal, who would have only five at-bats for Cleveland.